 Note: The following instructions use the PGDATA and PGLOG environment variables.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-I on PGLOG.
+Refer to APPENDIX-F for instructions on configuring PGDATA and APPENDIX-I for PGLOG.

-As the database administrator (shown here as "postgres"), create the role "bob" by running the following SQL:
+As the database administrator (shown here as "postgres"), create a schema, test_schema, create a table, test_table, within test_schema, and insert a value: